IOTdatabox/Credential/Business/Bid Template.md

 I believe that I can bring your SaaS to life by using my experience between technology and practicality.
 Node, React/Next, all the AWS product suite, or even Tailwind are all in the area of my hands-on experience.
 Almost frontends in all my previous projects were built with React/Next/Tailwind.
-Let's collaborate to bring your vision to life and achieve success together.
-Email back at your earliest convenience My primary expertise is React, Redux, Redux-thunk, Redux Saga, Next.js, Node.js, Express.js, ECMAScript6, Typescript, DB Programming, Webpack, Gulp, Grunt, Restful & 3rd Party API integration.
+My primary expertise is React, Redux, Redux-thunk, Redux Saga, Next.js, Node.js, Express.js, ECMAScript6, Typescript, DB Programming, Webpack, Gulp, Grunt, Restful & 3rd Party API integration.
 Thanks and Regards,